GoogleCloudPlatform/fda-mystudies/deployment/README.md

          -f $GIT_ROOT/deployment/kubernetes/cert.yaml \
          -f $GIT_ROOT/deployment/kubernetes/ingress.yaml
          ```
-    - Update Firewalls - as of now there is a known issue with Firewalls in ingress-gce (references [kubernetes/ingress-gce#485](https://github.com/kubernetes/ingress-gce/issues/485) and [kubernetes/ingress-gce#584](https://github.com/kubernetes/ingress-gce/issues/584)
+    - Update Firewalls - as of now there is a known issue with Firewalls in ingress-gce (references [kubernetes/ingress-gce#485](https://github.com/kubernetes/ingress-gce/issues/485) and [kubernetes/ingress-gce#584](https://github.com/kubernetes/ingress-gce/issues/584))
         - Run `kubectl describe ingress $PREFIX-$ENV`
         - Look at the suggested commands under "Events", in the form of "Firewall
-        change required by network admin: `<gcloud command>`".
+        change required by network admin: `<gcloud command>`"
-    - Run each of the suggested commands.
+        - Run each of the suggested commands
 1. Check the [Kubernetes dashboard](https://console.cloud.google.com/kubernetes/workload) in your `{PREFIX}-{ENV}-apps` project to view the status of your deployment
-    -
+    - tbd
 1. Configure your initial application credentials
-    - Create the [`Hydra`](/hydra/) credentials for server-to-server requests by running [register_clients_in_hydra.sh](/deployment/scripts/register_clients_in_hydra.sh), for example:
+    - Create the [`Hydra`](/hydra/) credentials for server-to-server requests by running [`register_clients_in_hydra.sh`](/deployment/scripts/register_clients_in_hydra.sh), for example:
          ```bash
          $GIT_ROOT/deployment/scripts/register_clients_in_hydra.sh \
          $PREFIX $ENV https://participants.$DOMAIN